tvdboom/ATOM/docs_sources/user_guide.md

 [XGBoost](../API/models/xgb), [LightGBM](../API/models/lgb) and [CatBoost](../API/models/catb)
  allow in-training evaluation.
 This means that the estimator is evaluated after every round of the training.
-Use the `early_stopping` key in `bo_params` to stop the training early if it didn't improve in the last `early_stopping` rounds.
+Use the `early_stopping` key in `bo_params` to stop the training early if it didn"t improve in the last `early_stopping` rounds.
 This can save the pipeline much time that would otherwise be wasted on an estimator that is unlikely to improve further.
 Note that this technique will be applied both during the BO and at the final fit on the complete training set.
-After fitting, the `model` will get the `evals` attribute, a dictionary of the train and test performances per round (also if early stopping wasn't applied).
+After fitting, the `model` will get the `evals` attribute, a dictionary of the train and test performances per round (also if early stopping wasn"t applied).

 !!!tip
     Use the [plot_evals](../API/plots/plot_evals) method to plot the in-training